waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.1/readme.md

     - Restart your Virtual Machine if required

-    - Use the same username and password for WSL/Ubuntu as you are using for Windows
+    - Use the same (all lowercase) username and password for WSL/Ubuntu as you are using for Windows

 3.  **Install required software**